vedantsaini002/Basic-Calculator/README.md

 # Basic-Calculator
 This is a simple calculator application built using HTML and CSS.
 It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+It is designed to provide a straightforward interface for quick calculations.

 # Output